 “I remember the first time I attended the training I was so nervous but felt so welcomed by everyone.”

-Ish had experienced major mental health and physical challenges for many years but with the support and opportunities they have gained through Tempo Time Credits, they have come a long way in their recovery.
+Ish had experienced major mental health and physical challenges for many years but with the support and opportunities they had gained through Tempo Time Credits have helped in their recovery.

 “I absolutely loved my Tempo Time Credits roles.”